64nYm3d3/CheatSheet/EDC.md

-# A big Everdy Day Carry list
+# A big Carry list

 ##### Table of Contents